KristenM

 Description

-Signal tower above radio station on New Orleans Rd. at St. Augustine
+Signal tower above radio station on New Orleans Rd. at St. Augustine.
+This tower is actually a T-Mobile cell tower.

 2 Monitoring Group Affiliations